tensor4all/JuliaDesign/futureplan.md

 - Pros
   - No dependency on `ITensors.jl`.
+  - If we use the same indexing structure as `ITensors.jl`, we can convert our tensor network object to an ITensor object and vice versa easily.
-  - Less code to maintain.
+  - Still less code to maintain.

 - Cons
   - The user may be still encouraged to cite the ITensor paper as `NDTensors.jl` is maintained by the `ITensors.jl` team.